 “To travel is to live”- Hans Christian Andersen.

-A trip to Kerala will surely make you realise how underrated this place is.
+A trip to Kerala will surely make you realize how underrated this place is.
 Backwater, hill station, wildlife, it has a lot of variety to offer, giving you more than just a single reason to visit Kerala.

 Before heading out chalk out a proper plan; do some background research about the places you want to visit beforehand.
 Otherwise, you might just skip the most attractive ones!

-Here is a list of places to see in Kerala which are a must visit.
+Here is a list of places to see in Kerala which are a must-visit.
 Have a quick look at it, thank us later!

 One of the most popular places to visit in Kerala, this well-known tea estate is a hot favourite among travellers.
-Munnar has the fame of being a commercial centre for some largest tea estates.
+Munnar has the fame of being a commercial center for some largest tea estates.
 This gorgeous hill station on the Western Ghat Mountain range is also called the “Kashmir of South India”.

-Over the years it has become a must visit place in Kerala for the newlywed honeymoon couples.
+Over the years it has become a must-visit place in Kerala for the newlywed honeymoon couples.
 This place is also home for some very rarely found flora and fauna.
 Tata Museum, Blossom Park, Kundala Lake, Attukal Waterfalls are some other great attractions.
 The soothing weather makes your stay here a pleasant one.

 This place has so much to offer you that even the destination abroad will look lame before it.
-Alleppey or Alappuzha is ready to mesmerise you with a houseboat trip along the rustic Kerala backwaters.
+Alleppey or Alappuzha is ready to mesmerize you with a houseboat trip along the rustic Kerala backwaters.

 This oldest planned city is highlighted for having the glory of being the ‘cleanest town of India’.
 The backwater makes Alappuzha a celebrated tourist spot.
 Even the Kerala tourism department is leaving no stones unturned in promoting this lovely place.

 In today’s time when eyes long for a piece of green land, places like Wayanad is there to our rescue.
 A district in the north-east of Kerala is a piece of heavenly sight.

 This small convenient spot has three beaches- Lighthouse beach, Hawah beach Samudra beach.
-If you enjoy long walks along the beach side in the evening, this place is just for you.
+If you enjoy long walks along the beachside in the evening, this place is just for you.
 Enjoy your time out from the busy schedule, take a dip or go for swimming in the shallow water.

 Another wonderful God’s creation, Kumarakom is located near the city of Kottayam.
 This is another hub of backwater tourism.
 Other than having mesmerizing scenery, the place is also noted for its bird sanctuaries.

-Congenial weather throughout the year ensures this is a must visit place in Kerala for tourists.
+Congenial weather throughout the year ensures this is a must-visit place in Kerala for tourists.
 Luxury resorts, boat racing are some of the highlights of this place.

 The beautiful beach surrounding the fort, water sports are some of the major attractions of this small town in Kasaragod district.
 Bekal is enlisted in the list of top destinations.
-Just a few kilometres away from the National Highways, Bekal fort is one of the largest and most well maintained.
+Just a few kilometers away from the National Highways, Bekal fort is one of the largest and most well maintained.

 Bordered by a beach, the tall towers of the Bekal fort offers a breathtaking view of the Arabian Sea.
 This giant keyhole shaped fort has historical significance too.

 Spread over a considerably vast area, Thrissur is popular for the cultural event, Thrissur Pooram.
 This colourful festival is a sight to behold.
 The festival is marked by live music, fireworks, processions, etc.

 The developing tourism industry contributes a lot to the state’s economy.
 Now the popularity of its beaches, backwater, sanctuaries, and hill stations, is spreading among foreign tourists as well.
 Owning to the campaigns and word of mouth, the fame of the state is sure to be increased worldwide.